Race Across America: History

 After the first year, the name of the event changed to Race Across America, and participation became subject to qualification rather than invitation.
 The concept caught on and the event grew larger year after year, with riders from around the world showing up to compete.
 The race was televised on ABC's Wide World of Sports through 1986.
-In 1989, team divisions were added to introduce new elements of technology and strategy: a category for HPVs and faired bikes resulted in record speeds, and a four-man team division gave racers the option of riding together or taking turns, allowing them to balance higher speeds against longer rest periods.
+Starting in 1989, team divisions were gradually added to introduce new elements of technology and strategy.
+For example, a category for HPVs and faired bikes resulted in record speeds, and a four-man team division gave racers the option of riding together or taking turns, allowing them to balance higher speeds against longer rest periods.

 In addition to races across the full span of the United States, shorter races with a similar format have been included within RAAM; among these are a 24-hour version and the Race Across the West (RAW), typically ending in Durango, Colorado.

 The race was not held in 2020 due to the COVID-19 pandemic, and afterward the level of participation did not recover immediately.
 For example, the number of solo racers was 38 in 2019, 12 in 2021, and 30 in 2023.

-The solo division of the 2025 race began on June 10 in Oceanside, California; teams started on June 14.
+The solo division of the 2026 race began on June 16 in Oceanside, California; teams started on June 20.
 The finish line was in Atlantic City, New Jersey.

 Participants expect to ride nearly around the clock.
 The leaders will sleep only around an hour per day.

 Competitors don't stop unless absolutely necessary even when nature calls.